Elneo-group/community-addons/account_overdue/README.rst

   clearly shows the payments that are overdue.
 * The Invoice number is printed for outgoing transactions.
 * The payment notice text can be customized with html tags.
+* An "Overdue" button is added to the Customer search view to facilitate the retrieval of Customers with Overdue payments.

 Overdue message template customization
 --------------------------------------